 Add these items to the above skillet until softened

-1 cup finely ground bread crumbs (i used what i had leftover from a failed baking experiment)
+1/2 cup finely ground bread crumbs (use leftovers from a failed baking experiment)

-2 egg yolks from farm fresh eggs (save the whites for scrambled eggs in the morning)
+1 egg yolk from farm fresh eggs (save the white for scrambled eggs in the morning)

 FOR THE GLAZE:

 While the meatloaf is cooking, whisk together in a small bowl: